Egyptian Greeks: Medieval Islamic and Ottoman era

-Greek culture and political influence continued and perhaps reached some of its most influential times during the Ottoman Caliphate, which witnessed many Ottoman Sultans and Pashas of Greek ancestry rule over the Ottoman Empire in general, and Egypt in particular.
+Greek culture and political influence continued and perhaps reached some of its most influential times during the Ottoman Caliphate, which witnessed many Ottoman sultans and pashas of Greek ancestry rule over the Ottoman Empire in general, and Egypt in particular.
 Other notable Greeks in Egypt during the Ottoman period included Damat Hasan Pasha from the Morea, a governor of Egypt.
-Raghib Pasha, born in Greece to Greek parents, served as Prime Minister of Egypt.
-During the Ottoman Caliphate, Pargalı Ibrahim Pasha, Grand Vizier to Suleiman the Magnificent from 1520 to 1566, is perhaps the best known.
+Raghib Pasha, born in Greece to Greek parents, served as prime minister of Egypt.
+During the Ottoman Caliphate, Pargalı Ibrahim Pasha, grand vizier to Suleiman the Magnificent from 1520 to 1566, is perhaps the best known.

+At the end of the 18th century, Ottoman Egypt was home to a small community of Egyptian Greeks who numbered from under a thousand to 5000 people.
+At the time Egyptian Greeks were split into two distinct communities that rarely intermingled.
+The first was composed of Arabic speaking descendants of early Greek settlers and Greeks who immigrated to Egypt after 1517, most of whom were merchants.
+During the course of the War of the Second Coalition France occupied Egypt.
+The new French authorities established cordial relations with the Greek community.
+This resulted in the recruitment of Greek mercenaries who once served the Mamluks.
+On 27 June 1800, a regular army unit composed of ethnic Greeks was established under the name Légion Grecque (Greek Legion).
+Commanded by Nikolaos Papazoglou it numbered 577 officers and soldiers.
+After the end of the French occupation of Egypt a part of the Greek Legion continued their service in the French military as part of the Bataillon Chasseurs d'Orient and other small units.

 Many Greek Muslims from Crete (often confusingly called Cretan Turks) were resettled in Egypt, Libya, Lebanon, and Syria by Sultan Abdul Hamid II after the Greco-Turkish War of 1897 that resulted in the autonomy of Crete (see the example of al-Hamidiyah, a largely Cretan Greek Muslim village in Syria).